Tufts University - School of Engineering

 2

-Convenient schedules, full time or part-time
+Convenient schedules, full-time or part-time

 As AI continues to develop and take on new roles in our lives, those with a degree in human-robot interaction will be in increasing demand.
-The future of AI is bright and holds much promise—to achieve all that’s possible with robots, we’ll need skilled engineers with hands-on experience researching, developing, and applying the principles of robotics and machine learning to projects big and small.
+The future of AI is bright and holds much promise—to achieve all that’s possible with, we’ll need skilled engineers with hands-on experience researching, developing, and applying the principles of robotics and machine learning to projects big and small.
 With an MS from Tufts, you’ll be situated at the forefront of AI growth.

 Careers for graduates include: